-Figure legends
+Figure Legends

 Figure 1.
-The influence of changes in surface coarseness on whisker vibrations and neuronal discharge rates and SSE amplitude.
-(A).
-Experimental design.
-The whiskers contact a rotating cylinder covered with textured sandpaper.
-(B).
-An example of C3 whisker's movements in response to P400 and P800 textures.
+The influence of changes in surface coarseness on whisker vibrations, neuronal discharge rates, and SSE amplitude.
+(A) An overview of the experimental design, demonstrating that whiskers are placed in contact with a rotating cylinder covered with textured sandpaper.
+(B) An example of C3 whisker movements in response to P400 and P800 textures.
 The vertical line on the whisker vibration scale bar indicates the image measurement, and the horizontal line indicates the time in milliseconds.
-(C).
-Influence of texture coarseness on the SD of whisker vibrations position (orange) and curvature (turquoise) in the whiskers in B).
-The asterisks indicate statistically significant differences between the groups (statistics. p< 0.01).
-(D).
-Influence of texture coarseness on the SD of whisker vibrations position (orange) and curvature (turquoise) in all recorded whiskers.
-All SD were normalized to P120.
-The asterisks indicate statistically significant differences between the groups (statistics. p< 0.01).
-(E).
-PSTHs of two neurons that were recorded simultaneously.
-(F).
-The influence of texture grit size on neuronal firing rates of the neurons in E. (G).
-Normalized distribution of all SSEs that resulted in spikes of the neurons in E. (H).
-Ratio of the number of high- to low-acceleration events as a function of surface coarseness.
-Data shown in H are from all recorded whiskers; error bars are the standard error bars calculated across all whiskers.
-(I).
-The influence of texture grit size on mean SSE resulted in spikes of the neurons in E.
+(C) The influence of texture coarseness on the SD of whisker vibration position (orange) and curvature (turquoise) for the whiskers in (B).
+Asterisks indicate statistically significant differences between the groups (P < 0.01).
+(D) The influence of texture coarseness on the SD of whisker vibration position (orange) and curvature (turquoise) for all recorded whiskers.
+All SD values were normalized to P120.
+Asterisks indicate statistically significant differences between groups (P < 0.01).
+(E) PSTHs of two neurons that were recorded simultaneously.
+(F) The influence of texture grit size on neuronal firing rates of the neurons in (E).
+(G) Normalized distribution of all SSEs that resulted in spikes of the neurons in E. (H) Ratio of the number of high- to low-acceleration events as a function of surface coarseness.
+Data shown in (H) are from all recorded whiskers; error bars represent the standard error calculated across all whiskers.
+(I) The influence of texture grit size on mean SSE resulted in spikes of the neurons in (E).

 Figure 2.
 Neuronal synchronization as a function of surface coarseness.
-(A-B).
-PSTHs and CCHs correspond to four different textures; P120, P220, P600, and P800, respectively.
+(A-B) PSTHs and CCHs correspond to four different textures: P120, P220, P600, and P800.
 The vertical scale bar for PSTH shows the spike probability.
 In the PSTHs, the dashed vertical line indicates the starting point of the stimuli.
 The vertical scale bar of the CCHs shows the number of spikes at zero time lag.
 The black arrows indicate the time window of significant synchronous spikes.
-(C).
-The influence of surface coarseness on neuronal firing rates and neuronal synchronization of the neurons in A. (D).
-Distribution of SR values in all neurons.
-Here the pink distribution shows the SR values below one.
+(C) The influence of surface coarseness on neuronal firing rates and neuronal synchronization for the neurons in (A).
+(D) Distribution of SR values in all neurons.
+The pink distribution shows the SR values below one.
 (E).
 Normalized distribution of SSE amplitudes for the neurons in A-B resulted in asynchronous (blue and turquoise) and synchronous (red and pink) spikes for two textures.
-(F).
-The correlation between the low to high acceleration events ratio and firing rates (orange); firing rates and the number of asynchronous SSE (blue) in all neurons.
-The correlation between SR values (degree of synchronization) and the number of synchronous SSE (red) in all neurons.
+(F) The correlation between the low- to high-acceleration events ratio and firing rates (orange), between firing rates and the number of asynchronous SSE (blue), and between SR values (degree of synchronization) and the number of synchronous SSE (red) in all neurons.